RubyBe/Salon/README.md

 Please contact the authors if you have any questions or comments.

 ## Technologies Used
-This webpage was written using C#, Nancy, Razor, CSS, and Bootstrap.
+This web application was created using C#, Nancy, Razor, SQL, CSS, and Bootstrap.

 ### License
 Copyright (c) 2016 _**Sid Benavente**_